Mediterranean Lentil Salad is not only delicious, but super simple to put together. And of course, it's a super healthy main or side dish.

 You can put this simple but tasty Mediterranean lentil salad together quickly and it will keep well in the fridge to take along for lunch.
 It's a big salad, so it's perfect for potlucks or picnics too.
 I like to keep a jar of marinated artichokes and as well as capers in the pantry, but don't worry if you don't have them on hand.
 This salad is still full of flavour without them.

 - 1 cup dry green lentils

 - 1 cup cucumber chunks

-- 2 tbsp fresh oregano, chopper, or 2 tsp dried
+- 2 tablespoon fresh oregano chopper, or 2 teaspoon dried

 - juice of one lemon